 I suppose the first class meal we enjoyed later at the Golden Lion pub in Newport almost made up for missing out on these adorable wee fellows.
 Almost.

 But before that, a seafaring adventure awaited us. 😎

 So, with a brisk climb up the steep timber steps of the 130-year-old listed lifeboat station and down the slipway to board our boat, we set sail for the Ramsay Sound.

 According to our knowledgeable guide for the journey, the reef of jagged rocks covering this notorious stretch of water, aptly named The Bitches, has brought down many a passing ship.
-Not that this seems to deters sea kayakers, who come here regularly to experience the thill of the turbulent whitewater – including my mad dad in his younger days.
+Not that this seems to deter sea kayakers, who come here regularly to experience the thrill of the turbulent whitewater – including my mad dad in his younger days.